 THEY OFTEN CRY OUTREACH

 They Often Cry Outreach (TOCO) is a 501(c)(3), U.S. based, not-for profit organization co-founded by St. Lucian musician Taj Weekes and attorney Shirley J. Menard.
 TOCO’s mission is to raise awareness and address the issues that affect Caribbean youth through comprehensive projects and initiatives on every island in the Caribbean.
-TOCO’s projects range from after school sports programs, a diabetes awareness initiative, a domestic violence awareness campaign, and artistic programs.
+TOCO’s projects range from after school sports programs, a diabetes awareness initiative, a domestic violence awareness campaign, animal rights awareness, and artistic programs.

 TAJ WEEKES ♦ MUSICIAN ♦ POET ♦ HUMANITARIAN